Alert Section

 The Housing Standards Team works to engage with private sector tenants, giving them a voice and responding to their needs.
 It is a priority for Flintshire County Council to support tenants and raise standards.
 We believe that everyone has the right to live in a home, which is in good repair, has ready access to all necessary amenities, is safe and is free from significant hazards.

-A list of the possible 29 housing hazards under the Housing Health and Safety Rating System is available to view via this hyperlink
+A list of the possible 29 housing hazards under the Housing Health and Safety Rating System is available to view via this hyperlink.

 The first point of contact should always be the owner/landlord of the property to discuss your concerns and ask that any defects be put right.
 Remember they may not even know that work is required to the property.